Supermac30/SmallerOtherProjects/Family Trade Beta/README.md

 To use the code here download this directory and run the source code file.

 ## Functionality to be added
-- The server and client files are currently empty.
-I will later add online functionality to this code as practice.
+- Create a server and client as networking practice.
 - I have wanted to learn how to implement a blockchain in my code for a while, this could be the perfect place to learn.

 Will come back to this project soon.